 - 1 15 0z Tomato sauce ( approximatedly 2 cups homemade tomato sauce)

-- 2 Tbsp freshly chopped cilantro or parsley
+- 2 tablespoon freshly chopped cilantro or parsley

 - Mix yogurt with spices till well combined then add to the chicken and mix till chicken is well coated.